JonJagger/cyber-dojo/readme.txt

 Explanation of these parameters
 -------------------------------
 1:visible_files
-  These are the names of the files that are visible in the tabbed editor in the browser.
+  These are the names of the files that are visible in the editor in the browser.
   Each file can have associated information if necessary.
+In the example above the file called kata.sh has a permission of 755 (executable) because it is a shell file - some ruby app code checks if a filename has an associated :permission and if so chmod's the file.
   Any visible file with :preloaded => true will be pre-loaded into the tabbed editor when the browser page first opens.

 2:hidden_files
-  These are the names of necessary and supporting files that are NOT visible in the tabbed editor in the browser.
+  These are the names of necessary and supporting files that are NOT visible in the editor in the browser (if any).
 Again, each file can have associated information.
-In the example above the file called kata.sh has a permission of 755 (executable) because it is a shell file.
-  Some ruby app code checks if a filename has an associated :permission and if so chmod's the file.

-3:language
-  This defines the name of the programming language the exercise uses.

-4:unit_test_framework
+3:unit_test_framework
   This defines the name of the unit test framework used in the exercise.

-5:max_run_tests_duration
-  This is the maximum number of seconds the dojo-server allows an increment to run in (the time starts after all the increments files have been copied to the sandbox folder).

-6:font_size
+  This name partially determines the name of the ruby function used to parse the run-tests output (to see if the increment is red or green).

+4:font_size
   This can be set to values not listed in the editArea font-size drop-down list.
   Optional.
 The default is 14.

-7:tab_size
+5:tab_size
   Optional.
 The default is 4.

-8.font_family
+6.font_family
   Optional.
 The default is monospace.